Meet Mike Berry

 The depot at Buckfastleigh closed in 1991 and I moved to the Liskeard Depot as a grader.
 I then moved to South Molton in 2007 as Depot Manager and retired at the end of August 2021.

-When I started at Buckfastleigh the wool was delivered loose in the back of trailers and carried by hand to the grading table.
-Once the wool was graded, back in the early days we didn’t have lines like we do now but bins where the wool would be taken into.
-Once there was enough for a bale, the bailing machine would be taken to the bin and filled with wool.
-Machinery in the depot has certainly improved for the better, the way we grade wool hasn’t changed from the first day I started which is very specialised and shouldn’t change
+When I started at Buckfastleigh the drivers delivered wool loose in the back of trailers and we carried by hand to the grading table.
+Once we graded the wool back in the early days.
+We didn’t have lines like we do now but bins where the wool would be moved into.
+Once there was enough for a bale, the bailing machine staff moved it to the bin and filled with wool.
+Machinery in the depot has certainly improved for the better.
+The way we grade wool hasn’t changed from the first day I started.
+Which is very specialised and shouldn’t change

-The Buckfastleigh Depot had three floors – the bottom floor was the bale store, middle was for the grading, and the top floor was used four times a year for wool bale samples from the South West Depots (South Molton, North Tawton, Liskeard, Launceston, Buckfastleigh) ahead of the auctions.
-The buyers would view the samples on a Monday and Tuesday, and the auction was held on a Wednesday at a hotel in Exeter.
+The Buckfastleigh Depot had three floors.
+The bottom floor was the bale store.
+The middle was for the grading.
+The top floor we used four times a year for wool bale samples from the South West Depots (South Molton, North Tawton, Liskeard, Launceston, Buckfastleigh) ahead of the auctions.
+The buyers would view the samples on a Monday and Tuesday.
+We held the auction on a Wednesday at a hotel in Exeter.

 What did the role of being a Depot Manager entail?
 Describe a typical week in the role.